git-commit-stats/backend/README.md

 # backend

-The Python/Django GraphQL backend for git commit status
+The Python/Django GraphQL backend for git commit stats